OpenBB-finance/OpenBB/website/content/terminal/crypto/defi/_index.md

 ![Cryptocurrency Decentralized Finance (DeFi) menu](https://user-images.githubusercontent.com/46355364/178734540-716f2232-20a4-4f31-b8a8-10c0badfd5dd.png)

 Alternatively, you can also type `/crypto/defi`.
 Within the Cryptocurrency Decentralized Finance (DeFi) menu you can find features that delve deeper in the world of decentralized finance.
-For example you cna look into the funding rates of the current or last 30 days average with `funding` which returns the following:
+For example, you can look into the funding rates of the current or last 30 days average with `funding` which returns the following:

 ```